Have you been asking yourself, what is window jamb? If yes, and you’re planning on hiring a window installer, this comprehensive read is for you.

 Can I Replace Window Jambs Myself?

-If you have DIY skills, especially skills related to carpentry, then you can give it a bash.
+If you have DIY skills, especially skills related to carpentry, and are fully aware of exactly what is window jamb, then you can give it a bash.
 Make sure you fully understand the instructions and don’t cut any corners.
 Before you start, check to see if you have all the hardware necessary because you don’t want to stop part-way to quickly buy some wood for the shims or get the right type of glue.

 You can use your skills to make jambs for new window installations and for replacing them to remove rot, fix a leak, and eliminate warps.
 You must be very careful when replacing or building new jambs so that you fit them in absolutely properly.